|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in English Language.|

 This qualification consists of four units:

 You will be assessed by examinations at the end of the two-year course.

 You will also be expected to carry out independent study and other personal development activities alongside your programme, such as additional workshops, an Extended Project Qualification, leisure extracurricular activities, volunteering or work experience, or part-time employment.

 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.

 You will study in modern classrooms with interactive learning technology, and will have access to up-to-date resources.

 Progression and Careers

-Studying English Language and Linguistics will teach you an array of transferable skills, allowing you to actively engage with everyday language and open the door to endless possibilities for your future career.
+Studying English Language will teach you an array of transferable skills, allowing you to actively engage with everyday language and open the door to endless possibilities for your future career.